History of Hobart: Mid-19th century

 Van Diemen's Land had been proclaimed a separate colony from New South Wales in 1824; it had been decided by 1825 that Hobart Town would be the new colony's capital city.
 An executive council (effectively a cabinet of chief public servants) and a legislative council (consisting of free citizens chosen by the government and lesser public servants) as well as a local judiciary in the form of the Supreme Court of Tasmania were established in Hobart Town, with the Supreme Court Building being erected in 1824.
 Governor Arthur continued control as before, however.

 Governor Arthur drew up plans for a Botanical Gardens on the domain, which were opened in 1828, and for the creation of a grand new Government House nearby that was opened in 1858.
-Later that year, a convict built brick wall was added which featured internal fireplaces that heated the wall in order to allow exotic tropical plants to grow along its length.
-A second such wall, 280 metres in length was later added, and is now the longest surviving convict built wall in Australia.
+Later that year, a convict-built brick wall was added which featured internal fireplaces that heated the wall in order to allow exotic tropical plants to grow along its length.
+A second such wall, 280 metres in length was later added, and is now the longest surviving convict-built wall in Australia.

-By 1830, the population of Hobart Town was over 20,000, with 18,108 men, and 6,171 women.
+By 1830, the population of Hobart Town was around 6,000.
 However, Hobart Town had grown to become a quaint, picturesque and thriving southern ocean port town.
 The whaling, sealing, wool and wattle oil industries were booming, as were agricultural crops such as wheat and apple growing.
 The economy was thriving, and life was quite comfortable for the merchants and free residents of the colony's capital.

 Some of the early settlers to Hobart Town, who had arrived with very little, had become very wealthy members of Hobart Town's new gentry class, often with vast tracts of land, especially in the Midlands.
 One such example is Henry Hopkins.
 Hopkins arrived in Hobart Town in 1822 with a shipment of boots when they were in short supply.
 He made a huge profit and invested the earnings in local wool for export to England.
 He had begun life in Hobart Town sharing a two-room house with an earth floor with his wife.
 However, after ten years of exporting wool, he was wealthy enough to build "Westella House", then the biggest in Hobart Town, and still standing today.
 It had 48 rooms and the dining room could seat 60 guests.

 Hopkins was influential in the early history of Van Diemen's Land.
 He became a community leader and magistrate soon after arriving.
 He campaigned heavily to abolish transportation, which had already been abolished in New South Wales.
 This placed a heavier burden on Van Diemen's Land, which by 1830 was Britain's only external gaol.
 He was one of the founders of congregationalism in Hobart Town and built a chapel at his own expense in Collins Street.
-He also contributed to building funds for the still existent St. David's Anglican Cathedral, as well as other Presbyterian and Wesleyan churches, and started scholarships for theological students.
+He also contributed to building funds for the still existent St David's Anglican Cathedral, as well as other Presbyterian and Wesleyan churches, and started scholarships for theological students.